DiarmuidSheeran/Personal-Profile/README.md

 <h1>Diamruid Sheeran's Personal Profile</h1>
-<p>This is an about me personal profile website for me (Diarmuid Sheeran) to showcase some of my skills in a static HTML/CSS website.</p>
+<p>This is a personal profile website for me (Diarmuid Sheeran) to showcase some of my skills in a static HTML/CSS website.</p>
-<p>The aim of the website is to give someone a brief introduction to what I am currently learning or have learned, and also give them an oppertunity to download and check out my CV. <br>
+<p>The aim of the website is to give the user a brief introduction to what I am currently studying and what I hope to achieve.<br>
+It will give the user an oppertunity to download my CV. <br>
-It will also give the user an oppertunity to leave feedback to me to help me improve my site.</p>
+It will also give the user an oppertunity to leave feedback to help me improve my site.</p>

 <img src="assests/images/Responsive.jpg" alt="picture of Website on differnet devices">